 Market Penetration vs. Market Share

-In the perspective of the previous example, if you were to own a brand of wristwatches called Xelor and there are 7.5 million Xelor users out of the 30 million wristwatch users, then you have a market share of 25%. ( Damn!)
+In the previous example, let us assume there exists a premium brand of wristwatches called Xelor.
+Now, if there are 7.5 million Xelor owners out of the 30 million wristwatch users, then the market share of Xelor is 25%. ( Damn!)

 Although used interchangeably, market penetration and market share are different yet closely related.